 These are just two of many narratives of empire that scholars have sought to reassess, with recent work on North America and the Atlantic pushing us still further in comparative, entangled, and contested directions.
 In this continued spirit, we aim to bring together scholars from both halves of the eighteenth century to reexamine imperial rule and how narratives of empire were wielded and debated during the colonial, revolutionary, and early republican eras.
 We welcome work on either side of the Atlantic to reconnect and reconsider these histories and historiographies.

-The Fifth International Conference of Thomas Paine Studies at Iona College is a collaboration between the ITPS and the Kinder Institute on Constitutional Democracy at the University of Missouri.
-“Crafting Narratives of Empire” will be a hybrid program, with virtual and in-person components on the Iona campus in New Rochelle, located just outside New York City in Westchester County.
-Dr. Steven Pincus of the University of Chicago will deliver the keynote address and Dr. Elizabeth Ellis of New York University will open the conference with a talk on her forthcoming book, Power on the Margins: The Petites Nations and the Transformations of the Lower Mississippi Valley 1650-1800.
-Details about the conference plenary will be announced with the complete program.
-In light of the ongoing challenges of the covid-19 pandemic, the organizers will adjust the program accordingly should safety measures necessitate the conference moving fully online.
+The Fifth International Conference of Thomas Paine Studies at Iona University is a collaboration between the ITPS and the Kinder Institute on Constitutional Democracy at the University of Missouri.
+“Crafting Narratives of Empire” is a hybrid program, with virtual and in-person components on the Iona campus in New Rochelle, located just outside New York City in Westchester County.
+Dr. Steven Pincus of the University of Chicago will deliver the keynote address and Dr. Elizabeth Ellis of Princeton University will open the conference with a talk on her forthcoming book, The Great Power of Small Nations: Indigenous Diplomacy in the Gulf South.

 With this hybrid format, the organizers welcome a range of presentations that both relate to the conference theme and beyond.
 Presentations can take the form of individual papers, posters, lightening talks, or non-traditional presentations (including film or other creative works), and pre-formed panels and roundtables.
 Our goal is for the program to be as interdisciplinary as possible.
 Building on the collaborative work underway at the ITPS and at Kinder, we encourage submissions across disciplinary boundaries, including history, political science, philosophy, literature, geography, communications, art history and performing arts, public history and museum studies, data science, library and information science, and the digital humanities.
 Presentations that consider the conference theme in relation to race, gender, and/or local New York history are especially of interest.